cferdinandi/vanilla-js-guides/content/guides/serverless.md

 {{%purchase-box%}}

-**Pre-Order:** Get everything you need to start working with serverless:
+Get everything you need to start working with serverless:

 {{<purchase-summary>}}{{</purchase-summary>}}